code4tots/ccl-2/ROADMAP.md

 * User definable constructors (like '__new__' in Python).
 * Anonymous functions.
 * Speed.
 CCL as currently implemented is ridiculously slow.
+  * Maybe address this by converting Ast within functions into bytecode, kind of like the way Python does it.
+  * More importantly, figure out where the bottleneck in the processing is.
+    Don't fall into premature optimization.
 * Trace object.
 Right now 'trace[]' returns a String.
   Return a Trace object instead.